-For children affected by humanitarian crises, challenges intensify.
-Protracted conflicts, violence and climate change exacerbate poverty and inequity, forcing those with the fewest resources to bear the greatest burden.
+For children affected by humanitarian crises, the challenges stack up.
+Protracted conflicts, violence and climate change compound poverty and inequity, forcing those with little means to bear great burdens.

-UNICEF calls for all Governments to recognize child poverty as a national policy priority and protect children from its most devastating effects.
-We support countries’ efforts to assess both monetary and multidimensional child poverty – measures of poverty and deprivation that go beyond income – and to address them through policies, programmes and budgets.
+We call for Governments to recognize child poverty as a national policy priority and protect children from its most devastating effects.
+We support countries’ efforts to assess both monetary and multidimensional child poverty – measures of deprivation that go beyond income – and to address them through policies, programmes and budgets.

-UNICEF helps countries strengthen and expand social protection systems that support the well-being of all children, especially those most at risk of discrimination and exclusion.
-This includes supporting the development and expansion of national cash transfer programmes, and strengthening social protection systems so that all families gain access to health care, education and social welfare, even in the face of humanitarian crises.
+UNICEF helps countries strengthen and expand social protection systems that reach those most at risk of discrimination and exclusion.
+This includes supporting the development of national cash transfer programmes, and strengthening social protection systems so that families gain access to health care, education and social welfare, even in the face of humanitarian crises.

-UNICEF supports national and local governments to mobilize, allocate and improve the utilization of public financial resources to deliver more equitable and sustainable social services and contribute to better results for children.
+We support national and local governments to mobilize, allocate and improve the utilization of public financial resources to deliver more equitable, sustainable social services.

-UNICEF helps build the capacity of local governments – in both urban and rural contexts – to generate local data, plan and organize services, prepare for emergencies, budget equitably and monitor the impact of interventions on children.
+And we help build the capacity of local governments – in both urban and rural contexts – to generate local data, plan services, prepare for emergencies, budget equitably and monitor the impact of interventions on children.

 UNICEF leads the Child Friendly Cities Initiative, which supports municipal governments in fulfilling the rights of children.
 The initiative brings together governments and other stakeholders, such as civil society organizations, the private sector, academia, media and children themselves, who wish to make their communities more child-friendly.